Trail Bay Pier

 Porpoise Bay Harbour and Government Wharf

-Situated at the headwaters of Sechelt Inlet, Porpoise Bay hugs the shore of the District of Sechelt where vessels coming in through Skookumchuk Narrows can tie up at the launching ramp float for a day trip into downtown Sechelt.
+Situated at the headwaters of Sechelt Inlet, Porpoise Bay hugs the shores where vessels coming in through Skookumchuk Narrows can tie up at the launching ramp float for a day trip into downtown Sechelt.
 The launch area is available for a $5.00 fee and tickets are available at the Municipal Paid Parking lot ticket dispenser.
 Porpoise Bay Government Wharf also has an abundance of wildlife, excellent drinking water, a pump out, locking gates and night time caretakers, along with washroom and laundry facilities nearby.
 Moorage is available by the night or by the month.
 Staying overnight at the Porpoise Bay Government Wharf requires a Harbour Authority Berthage Agreement.
 Follow this link for our rates and for more information about the beautiful Porpoise Bay Government Dock!

 General information on boating in our area is available on the AhoyBC website.